Introduction#

 location "s3://amazon-reviews-pds/parquet/"

-We might need to update partitions by using MSCK
+We have to update partitions by using MSCK

 msck repair table amazon_reviews_parquet_table;